F1sxher/2016-339-Demo-Bot/README.md

 Programmed in Java, with the libraries Pi4J and JInput.

 ## Plans for the Future
 Right now, a MiniMcGeeV2 is being designed in Inventor.
-This version 2 will use the Raspberry Pi Zero W and an AtTMega (for fine PWM and analog controls), as well as an onboard battery and charging circuit.
+This version 2 will use the Raspberry Pi Zero W and an ATMega (for hardware PWM and analog signals), as well as an onboard battery and charging circuit.
 The biggest change, however, will be in the drivetrain.
 This version will use a swerve drive type, allowing it more maneuverability over different terrains.
 The current progress is here: [https://photos.app.goo.gl/2zUikkyRRp2dGM538](https://photos.app.goo.gl/2zUikkyRRp2dGM538)